 - Southeast Region (North Carolina to Florida): (727) 824-5305

-If ropeless gear is to be widely used, then we need an effective and affordable system for locating the gear.
+If on-demand gear is to be widely used, then we need an effective and affordable system for locating the gear.
 Currently, others in the area can see the surface buoys that are attached to a vertical line connected to the gear on the ocean bottom.
-With ropeless gear, there will need to be another way.
+With on-demand gear, there will need to be another way.

 - Acoustic technology remains the most viable solution for underwater gear marking